ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 Option2 has the slight benefit of being able to specify a builder even when you're returning the existing `Task`.
 But it's worse for the typical `ValueTask` usecase because it requires you to type out the attribute every single time you want to return `ValueTask`.
 It also doesn't work with lambdas, which don't have a place to hang that attribute.

 Option3 is ugly.
 We could live with that ugliness if it was useful to extend third-party tasklike types, but experience is that the implementation of the builder and the tasklike are closely related, so closely that it's not feasible to build someone else's tasklike.
 So the ugliness isn't merited.

+Option3 has the slight advantage of not requiring `TasklikeAttribute` to be defined somewhere.

 ## Discuss: genericity of tasklike and builder